-Advertising Your Toys: Putting Expensive Items and Boxes In The Trash
+2. Putting Expensive Items & Boxes In The Trash

 Instead, take your trash directly to the recycling center when throwing away valuables.
 Or at least break them down, crush them and stick them deep inside, where no one can directly see them.
 And this idea isn’t relevant to just trash; be sure to avoid placing expensive belongings and toys in prominent places, in windows, etc, where they can be seen.
 Even a very expensive car can be a clue you have valuables inside.

-Forgetting to Arm the Home security System When Leaving The House….
+3. Forgetting to Arm the Home Security System When Leaving The House

 Again, this sounds silly, but forgetting to arm your alarm system – or even lock your back door – is easier than it sounds and leaves a wide-open avenue for burglars and thieves to make their way in without setting off the alarm or alerting the police.

 If your home has the classic burglar alarm with control panel, be sure to lock the door and manually activate the alarm every time you head out of the house.
 Even better, upgrade to a smart home security system that lets you activate it remotely from your phone or device, alerts you when you’ve forgotten, and lets you check in on your home throughout the day – wherever you are.

 4. Arming the Security System When You’re Home

 Many people believe they are automatically safe from break-ins just because they are home, but this isn’t the case.
 Just as you would most likely lock your doors before going to bed, you want to arm your burglar alarm before going to bed.
 If someone does try to break in while you’re home – a far more dangerous occurrence than a break-in while you’re away, you’ll be alerted and can react immediately, removing yourself from danger as fast as possible.